 Other symptoms include a burning sensation while urinating and fever, especially when there’s a urinary tract infection associated with an injury to the inner linings of the urinary tract (3).

 How does Flomax work for kidney stones?

 Flomax is an alpha-blocker, and in the urinary tract, there are various forms of alpha-adrenergic receptors.
-These receptors are linked to smooth muscle.
+These receptors link to smooth muscle.
 When they become activated would trigger muscle contraction.

 When kidney stones are working their way through the ureters, the smooth muscle typically contracts.
 This can lead to a risk of entrapment of the stone and limiting its progression through the urinary tract (5).

 In these cases, Flomax mediates relaxation of smooth muscles in the ureters.
 This, in turn, improves the flow of urine and solves the obstruction triggered by kidney stones and aggravated by smooth muscle contraction.

 This effect by tamsulosin would also reduce the consequences of mechanical obstruction in the urinary tract.
 Such as hydronephrosis (swelling of the kidney that results from a backward flow and accumulation of urine).
 And complete urinary obstruction (an emergency situation attended by the urologist) (6).

 Is Flomax an effective treatment for kidney stones?

 Flomax (tamsulosin) is efficient in various studies.
 It can significantly reduce the time of the expulsion of these stones from the urinary tract.